asishgeek/asishgeek.github.io/index.md

 Will be in Seattle from Feb 1st - Feb 3rd for the Facebook PhD Machine Learning Summit.
 Thanks Facebook for the hospitality.

 #### January 25, 2017
 Two papers accepted to AISTATS 2017.
-The first paper in about information-theoretic limits of learning Bayesian networks, while the second paper concerns with necessary and sufficient conditions for learning graphical games.
+The first paper is about information-theoretic limits of learning Bayesian networks, while the second paper concerns with necessary and sufficient conditions for learning graphical games.
 Links to manuscripts coming soon.